-The experience of 2008 calls into question the appropriate inflation rate to be
+The experience of 2008 calls into question the appropriate inflation rate to be assumed for future years.
+In particular, the NDFC has concerns over the long-term

-Accordingly, we require the parties to address the future rate of inflation in NDFC 2009-

-1. The rate of 3% for inflation shall be maintained for the 2009 funding schedule.
+- 1 impact of energy prices on the overall rate of inflation.
+Accordingly, we require the - 2 parties to address the future rate of inflation in NDFC 2009-1.
+The rate of 3% for - 3 inflation shall be maintained for the 2009 funding schedule.